-2017 2016
+2018 2017

-Endowment \$1,718,582 \$1,288,197
+Endowment \$1,872,191 \$1,718,582

-Reserves for working capital and plant - short term 322,320 291,740
+Reserves for working capital and plant - short-term 117,894 322,320

-Reserves for working capital and plant - long term 304,567 277,818
+Reserves for working capital and plant - long-term 333,286 304,567

-Split interest agreements 22,081 22,729

-Other investments 33,069 33,180
+Other 62,035 55,150

-Total investments \$2,400,619 \$1,913,664
+Total investments \$2,385,406 \$2,400,619

-Nearly all fixed-income securities are United States Treasury and Agency obligations, investment grade corporates and asset backed securities.
-Equity investments at June 30, 2017 are composed of approximately 46.3% domestic equities and 53.7% international and emerging market equities.
-Equity investments at June 30, 2016 were composed of approximately 51.7% domestic equities and 48.3% international and emerging market equities.
-Alternative investments are largely investments in buyout funds, venture capital, real estate, natural resources and hedge funds.
+Nearly all fixed income securities are United States Treasury and Agency obligations, investment grade corporate debt, short-term commercial papers, and asset backed securities.
+Equity securities at June 30, 2018 are composed of approximately 51.8% domestic equities and 48.2% international and emerging market equities.
+Equity securities at June 30, 2017 were composed of approximately 46.3% domestic equities and 53.7% international and emerging market equities.
+Alternative investment partnerships are largely investments in buyout, venture capital, real estate, natural resources and hedge funds.

-The allocation to each major category in the previous table represents the actual allocation of the short term and long-term investment pools, split interest agreements and other miscellaneous investments on a combined basis.
-Each investment pool maintains a unique investment strategy.
+The allocation to each major category in the previous table represents the actual allocation of the short-term and long-term reserves, and other miscellaneous investments on a combined basis.
 Actual allocations on a combined basis should not be interpreted as an investment allocation policy for a particular investment pool.
 In addition, the asset category allocations do not reflect the effective allocation exposures resulting from investment strategies that include derivatives.

-The following schedule summarizes the investment return for the fiscal years ended June 30, 2017 and 2016 (dollars in thousands):
+The following schedule summarizes the investment return for the fiscal years ended June 30, 2018 and 2017 (dollars in thousands):

-2017 2016 Dividends and interest (net of \$5.9 million and \$5.4 million of investment fees) \$21,890 \$15,508 Net realized gains on sale of investments 91,128 72,172 Net unrealized gains/(losses) on investments 117,660 (104,536) Total return on investments \$230,678 \$(16,856)
+2018 2017 Dividends and interest (net of \$6.5 million and \$5.9 million of investment fees) \$32,476 \$21,890 Net realized gains on sale of investments 100,245 91,128 Net unrealized gains on investments 108,109 117,660 Total return on investments \$240,830 \$230,678

-Operating investment income as reported in the Consolidated Statements of Activities includes dividends and interest earned on unrestricted funds as well as unrestricted accumulated gains utilized for current operations in the amounts of \$27.7 million and \$24.6 million for the years ended June 30, 2017 and 2016, respectively.
+Operating investment income as reported in the Consolidated Statements of Activities includes dividends and interest earned on unrestricted funds as well as unrestricted accumulated gains utilized for current operations in the amounts of \$33.8 million and \$27.7 million for the years ended June 30, 2018 and 2017, respectively.
 The accumulated gains are reclassified from net realized gains to dividends and interest income.
 This reclassification is not reflected in the table above.

-Certain of Carnegie Mellon's outside investment managers, including alternative asset managers, are authorized and do, in fact, purchase and sell derivative instruments in order to manage interest rate risks, foreign currency fluctuations and other market positions.
+Certain of Carnegie Mellon's outside investment managers are authorized and do, in fact, purchase and sell derivative instruments in order to create, increase, decrease or hedge exposures to market position, including to manage risk due to interest rate and foreign currency fluctuations.

-Carnegie Mellon's long-term investments pool is comprised of U.S. domestic and international portfolios.
-For performance evaluation and risk control purposes, international portfolios are unhedged with respect to foreign currencies.
-Unhedged benchmarks reflect the full impact of foreign currency fluctuations stemming from the benchmarks' foreign currency positions.
+Carnegie Mellon's long-term investments comprise U.S. domestic and international portfolios.
+Carnegie Mellon does not hedge international portfolios with respect to foreign currencies.
 Investment managers of these international portfolios have the discretion to, and certain do in fact, manage foreign currencies through foreign exchange contracts to protect the portfolios from potential foreign currency losses and to benefit from potential gains.
 Carnegie Mellon's investment managers understand that they are assuming active management risks to the extent that they assume foreign currency exposures that differ from the foreign currency exposures in their relevant market benchmarks (as documented in the formal investment guidelines for each manager).